bodywork-ml/bodywork-docs/docs/key_concepts.md

 ![deployment workflow](images/stages_steps_workflows.png)

+A machine learning pipeline is a series of defined stages (i.e. a workflow), taken to develop and deploy machine learning models.

 ## Stages

 A stage is an executable Python module or Jupyter notebook, executed within its own [Bodywork container](https://hub.docker.com/repository/docker/bodyworkml/bodywork-core), on Kubernetes.
 There are two different types of stage: